 The United Kingdom’s leading job site Reed.co.uk (@reedcouk) wanted to promote its vast amount of expert content to 18- to 35-year-old workers.
 Twitter offered an effective platform to reach this audience and to boost the site’s traffic.

 During the first phase @reedcouk launched an always-on clicks-and-conversion push using Promoted Tweets with Website Cards.
 Job ads and career advice articles made up the bulk of the campaign. @reedcouk purposely kept Tweet copy and images simple to give readers a taste and to encourage clickthroughs.
-The brand also measured and optimised Tweet performance; elements of the best performers were then incorporated into future content.
+The brand also measured and optimized Tweet performance; elements of the best performers were then incorporated into future content.

 @username targeting played an important role.
 The brand focused on users following celebrities and influencers as well as brands popular with millennials.
 As such, the brand achieved a CPLC rate of well below its £0.20 target, and was able to introduce its content to a new audience.